“Three rustic, delightful and comfortable thatch-roofed villas for 2-6, overlooking a shimmering lagoon and the Pacific”

 The villas are 1.5km from the historic town of Todos Santos, on the Pacific coast of the Baja California peninsula, and about 100km north of Los Cabos.

 Most visitors rent a car and drive to Todos Santos.
-From Los Cabos it's a drive of an hour and a half; from La Paz it's an hour - see our car rental recommendations.
+From Los Cabos it's a drive of 70 minutes on the new toll road; from La Paz it's an hour - see our car rental recommendations.

-If you don't want to rent a car there are regular bus services from La Paz, San José del Cabo and Cabo San Lucas to Todos Santos.
-The Fridasa and Las Aguilas bus lines run north and south almost every hour.
+If you don't want to rent a car, Baja Eco Tours offers regular shuttle services from La Paz airport and San Jose del Cabos airport to Todos Santos, and Las Aguilas bus lines run north and south almost every hour.
 You can take a shuttle or a taxi from the airports to the bus depots.

-Detailed directions are provided when you book through i-escape.com.
+Detailed directions are provided when you book through i-escape.

 - La Paz General Manuel Márquez De León International 80.0 km LAP